-- Discussions with faculty indicated that the capstone projects are divided into two courses, a 'Chemical Plant Design' (CHENG422) course and a 'Senior Project' (CHENG 490) course.
+- Discussions with faculty indicated that the capstone projects are divided into two courses, a 'Process Control Design Project' (PICENG 422) course and a 'Senior Project' (PICENG 490) course.
 The Panel is of the view that both courses do not sufficiently meet the requirement for a capstone design project.
 A design project would typically contain detailed hand calculations to confirm the computer simulation data, a mechanical or physical design, a risk assessment (including HAZOP), an environmental impact assessment, and a more rigorous estimation of the plant economics.
 Internationally, there is no direct comparison to these two courses, as many institutions favour the 'design project'.
-Therefore, the Panel recommends that the College should review the two courses of the capstone projects with the aim of merging them to produce a formal design project course that covers technical, economic, and environmental requirements in-line with international standards. - The responsibilities of the students and supervisors for the capstone projects are clearly defined in the SER.
+Therefore, the Panel recommends that the College should review the two courses of the capstone projects with the aim of merging them to produce a formal design project course that covers technical, economic, and environmental requirements in-line with international standards. - The responsibilities of students and supervisors are clearly defined in the SER [p.73].
 As per the SER, students are well-informed of the procedures and the criteria for submitting their projects during the course lectures.
-Though, the Panel advises the College to include all the regulations and procedures related to the capstone projects in one document and to ensure that it is accessible to students and supervisors in printed form and on its website. - Although 'Chemical Plant Design' (CHENG422) course and 'Senior Project' (CHENG490) course are mapped to SO2 and SO4 and their reports show a good level of technical design; they are lacking significant components related to public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
-A sample of two reports of 'Chemical Plant Design' (CHENG422) course were provided, but no reports were provided for 'Senior Project' (CHENG490) course.
-One report, titled 'Plant 2 Final Report Group 1' contains a very minor section on process costing, and the other report had nothing in this area.
-None provide HAZOP analysis or any safety engineering.
-Based on the evidence provided, there is not enough rigour in the reports to demonstrate the achievement of SO2 and SO4.
+Though, the Panel advises the College to include all the regulations and procedures related to the capstone projects in one document and to ensure that it is accessible to students and supervisors in printed form and on its website. - Although, 'Process Control Design Project' (PICENG 422) course and 'Senior Project' (PICENG 490) course are mapped to SO2 and SO4 and their reports show a good level of technical design; the achievement of SO2 and SO4 is not well-demonstrated.
+A sample of four reports of the 'Process Control Design Project' (PICENG 422) course was provided.
+One report contains a reasonable section on safety and the other reports are generally weak in this area.
+None provide HAZOP analysis.
+No reports for 'Senior Project' (PICENG 490) course were available.
+In general, the provided course reports are lacking significant components related to public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
+Based on the evidence provided there is not enough rigour in the reports to demonstrate the achievement of SO2 and SO4.
 Therefore, the Panel recommends that the College should ensure that the work required from students in the capstone projects is reviewed and coordinated to ensure that Student Outcomes (SO2 'an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors' and SO4 'an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts') are being emphasised.

 - Based on the SER, the capstone project is evaluated by the project supervisor (50%), two internal examiners (40%) and one external examiner (10%).
 Students are also required to submit a poster and a presentation as part of their viva-defense.
-In addition, there is a dedicated committee to oversee the implementation of the regulations and procedures related to these projects. - The Panel notes that the progress of the students in their capstone projects is regularly monitored by their supervisors.
+In addition, there is a dedicated committee to oversee the implementation of the regulations and procedures related to these projects. - The Panel notes that the progress of the students in their projects is regularly monitored by their supervisors.
 During the interviews, students confirmed that their progress is regularly monitored, and feedback and guidance are given to them throughout the duration of the projects.